lysevi/dariadb/doc/compression.md

 1. The first value is stored with no compression
 2. If XOR with the previous is zero (same value), store  single '0' byte
 3. When XOR is non-zero, storing byte with count of bytes with meaningful bits.
-Then storing count of zeros in tail(byte), then XOR moved to the right.
+Then storing count of zeros in tail(byte), then XOR moved to the right (for example '0001010 => 0000101').

 ```C++
   auto lead = dariadb::utils::clz(xor_val);